Best Free VPN 2023: TOP 5 Services (+ Alternatives)

 No video streaming

-Each of the free VPN services we've mentioned above comes with certain conditions.
-Either the data volume and/or selection of server locations is limited, or streaming is not supported.
-Should you not want to deal with any of these, we recommend Surfshark, which received a very good score (4.6 / 5) in our evaluation and can be had for a bit more than $2 per month (as TV ads used to claim, "That's less than the price of a cup of coffee!").
+All of the free VPNs above have certain conditions, either in terms of daily or monthly data, the number of servers that can be connected to, or the ability to stream video content.
+If these sound too limiting, we recommend Surfshark, our price-performance winner which received a very good score (4.4 / 5) in our evaluation and can be had for a bit more than $2 per month.
 Surfshark offers unlimited data and reliable streaming.

-In addition to these freemium programs, there are a wide variety of completely free VPN services, particularly for mobile users.
-A search for "Free VPN" in the Google Play Store yielded hundreds of results.
-However, these providers need to earn money somehow - in the best case with advertisements, and in the worst, with your data.
-As a result, we limited ourselves to the best freemium offers, since these come from established providers.
-If choosing a "free" VPN that isn't freemium, we recommend doing so carefully.
+In addition to freemium programs, there are many "free" VPN services, particularly for mobile users.
+A search for "Free VPN" in the Google Play Store will yield hundreds of results.
+However, these VPNs need to earn money somehow, either through ads, or your data.
+We limited our review to the best freemium offers since these come from established providers.
+If you'd prefer a "free" VPN solution, choose carefully and exercise caution.